 a workshop program.

-Attendance at a minimum of eight Evening Training Meetings during the first 12 months of general practice terms.
+Attendance is required at a minimum of ten Evening Training Meetings during the first 12 months of general practice terms.

 g.prime is an online portfolio that GPTT registrars use to track a number of components required for training, including placements and completion of their educational requirements.